 Lake View Park Bandstand

 Plans for the bandstand were made in 1926 and it was also completed that year for a cost of $1,290.
 Rudolph R. Jahn was the architect.
 City plans did include restoring it as is with the possibility of moving it closer to Lake Michigan for better views, but no action as of 2022.
-It is close to a shelter in the park, and both are available for rental.
+It is located close to a shelter in the park, and both are available for rental.

 The history of the Park is quite fascinating.
 From information sent by Donna Borzyskowski, neighbor of the Park: